The Dorm that Dripped Blood 1981 Review

 Many of the slasher films from the early eighties were made by filmmakers with minimal experience who were looking to land their first big break.
 Whenever I get the chance to speak to crew members from that period, I notice that there’s usually always a unique story about how they secured funding or what corners they cut to get the feature released.
 None of those that I’ve heard though startled me quite as much as what I found out about The Dorm that Dripped Blood, which is one of my favourites of the golden age.

 I was sure that lurking behind the scenes here was a fat cat producer with a wad of notes and a hunger to cash in on the slasher craze.
-It turns out though that this was nothing more than a thesis project from three ambitious students of the University of California, Los Angeles.
+It turns out though that this was nothing more than a thesis project from three ambitious students of the University of California.
 After seeing John Carpenter’s seminal Halloween at the cinema, Jeffrey Obrow, Stephen Carpenter and Stacey Giachino decided that they wanted to have a crack at making something similar.
 With minimal funding they put together a team of up and comers, which resulted in a launch pad for a few notable careers.
-Christopher Young was studying music on a campus that was situated close to Obraw and Carpenter, whilst twenty-four year old make-up artist Matthew Mungle had just began pitching his junior portfolio to prospective employees.
+Christopher Young was studying music on a campus that was situated close to Obraw and Carpenter, whilst twenty-four year old make-up artist Matthew Mungle had just began pitching his junior portfolio to prospective employers.
 Years after they completed this film, Young would become one of the most popular composers of recent times and Mungle would win an Academy award and gain a further three nominations.

 The shoot took place mainly during the December of 1980 and Obrow and his crew built their entire schedule around when the equipment that was provided by UCLA was available for use.
 The locations were all discovered in and around the campus and the majority of cast members were unknowns or eager friends.
 Their coming together resulted in a superb example of the genre’s strengths when handled with ambition